Budget Highlights 2018

 Because of existing anti-money laundering provisions, transactions with financial institutions will not be subject to this limit; and consumer to consumer (non-business) transactions will also be excluded.

 From 1 July 2019, it is proposed that the maximum number of members allowable in self-managed superannuation funds (SMSFs) and small APRA funds will increase from four to six.

 From 1 July 2019, SMSFs with an acceptable record-keeping and compliance history (ie three consecutive clear audit reports and lodged their annual returns on time) will move from annual, to a three-yearly audit.

 Work test exemption for those with balances of less than $300,000

 From 1 July 2019, Australian residents aged 65 to 74 with a total superannuation balance of less than $300,000 will be eligible to make voluntary contributions in the financial year next following their satisfying the work test without having to satisfy that test for the contribution year.

 Account balance eligibility will be assessed based on the individual’s total superannuation balances at the beginning of the financial year following the year that they last met the work test.
-An example can be found in Budget Fact Sheet 3.2.
+An example was provided at Budget time in a since removed, Budget Fact Sheet 3.2.